Prime Minister's Youth Council: Challenges, criticisms and results

-Some have felt that online meetings may be a hindrance to any Inuit youth on the council, as Internet access is not widespread in Nunavut, Nunatsiavut, Nunavik and other Arctic areas of Canada.
+There were early criticisms that the online application process as well as virtual meetings posed a barrier to participation for youth in rural and remote parts of Canada, including Inuit youth, as Internet access is not widespread in Nunavut, Nunatsiavut, Nunavik and other Arctic areas of Canada.
 Trudeau stated that he will work with organisations to ensure all youth are connected during the initiative.